omega8cc/boa/docs/DRUSH-CLI.md

   value naming a version that is not installed runs your commands on the server's default PHP until the background helper corrects the file on its next pass.
-- This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper, which is only active under the `oN.ftp` limited shell account.
-  The wrapper reads these control files to determine which PHP-CLI version to use — without it, the control files are ignored and drush runs against the system default PHP version.
+- This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper.
+The wrapper is the server's `/bin/sh`: it runs the commands typed in the `oN.ftp` limited shell and every Ægir task on the account.
+It reads these control files to determine which PHP-CLI version to use — a command that does not go through it (typed in a bash shell as `oN`) ignores the control files and runs drush against the system default PHP version.
-  The one exception is the platforms build requested via `platforms.info`: the build machinery resolves the switch files itself, once per run, so it honours them even though it never passes through the shell wrapper.
+- The one exception is the platforms build requested via `platforms.info`: the build machinery resolves the switch files itself, once per run, so it honours them even though it never passes through the shell wrapper.

-  The wrapper is additionally temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
+- The wrapper is additionally temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
 For this reason any Drush or Composer command you execute in the limited shell account while barracuda or octopus upgrade is running will revert to the version defined in the